cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 (nadd1)-value  -- the value of +1

 (nadd)-target  -- target number
-(nadd)-naddend  -- the number to be nadded (nadd)-result  -- result of naddition
+(nadd)-addend  -- the number to be nadded (nadd)-result  -- result of naddition
 ```